j04kh/instagram-clone/README.md

 ## About the project

-Instagram Clone built using Next.js and Tailwind CSS.
+Instagram Clone with using Next.js and Tailwind CSS.
 Posts and users data comes from MongoDB database using mongoose and Next.js API routes.

 ## Overview